These copycat Starbucks blueberry scones are soft, tender, and buttery with juicy blueberries and a sweet, crunchy top!

 These scones are best the day they are made, however they will last a few days stored at room temperature.
 I recommend freezing the leftovers the day they are made for up to three months.

--Â Electric mixer: A stand mixer or a hand-held electric mixer is not essential, but helpful for cutting the butter into the dry ingredients.
+- Electric mixer: A stand mixer or a hand-held electric mixer is not essential, but helpful for cutting the butter into the dry ingredients.

--Â Parchment paper:Â For easy cleanup, line the baking sheet with parchment paper.
+- Parchment paper: For easy cleanup, line the baking sheet with parchment paper.

--Â Kitchen scale:Â You'll need a kitchen scale to weigh all of your ingredients (read why below)!
+- Kitchen scale: You'll need a kitchen scale to weigh all of your ingredients (read why below)!

-Baking in grams
+Baking in Grams

-All of the recipes on this blog are carefully developed to create incredibly delicious baked goods that you can easily recreate in your own kitchen with success.
-The only way this is possible is to standardize the way ingredients are measured - by weight.
+All of the recipes on this blog are carefully developed with gram measurements so you can easily recreate them in your own kitchen with success.
 Volume measurements are extremely inaccurate and leave room for significant errors.
 Not all measuring cups are made equally, so your one cup of flour will be different from my one cup of flour.
-By providing precise measurements in grams (aside from minor ingredients, which are given in tsp/tbsp), I can ensure that you can make the recipe accurately and with less cleanup!
+By providing precise measurements in grams (aside from minor ingredients, which are given in tsp/tbsp), you can make these recipes accurately and with less cleanup!
 All you need is this kitchen scale.

 If this still isn't enough to convince you, I have provided volume measurements in the recipe card.
 If you are interested in understanding the conversions, this is the best conversion chart.